dnbaker/dashing2/README.md

 Dashing2 is the second version of the Dashing sequence sketching and comparison system.

-There have been several major changes, but you can still can get a quick start to compare a group of sequence collections [#QuickStart](here).
+There have been several major changes, but you can still can get a quick start to compare a group of sequence collections (#QuickStart)[here].

 ### New Features